 Every seat was taken 15 minutes before we were scheduled to start.
 It was well beyond standing room only, as people flooded out into the hallway.

-Our break-out session at the Lean Washington Conference was absolutely overflowing (Maybe it was because I hid the “Session Full” sign).
+Our break-out session at the Lean Washington Conference was absolutely overflowing (Maybe it was because I hid the “Session Full” sign) herunterladen.

 “In this workshop, we’re going to focus on this conference – the one we’re at right now!
 The theme for today is: How can we make this the best conference possible?
 No one knows the answer to that question better than you all – the people attending this conference!”

 Wonful had been given 50 minutes to speak at the Lean Washington Conference in October.
-2700 Washington State employees came together for a two day conference to learn about Lean, Kanban, process improvement, Agile, Pre-Agile, and the latest in getting work done better.
+2700 Washington State employees came together for a two day conference to learn about Lean, Kanban, process improvement, Agile, Pre-Agile, and the latest in getting work done better do not pdf file but open it.
 Instead of talking at our audience for an hour, we decided to run a much more interactive session.

 “Okay.
 Everyone ready to start designing the best conference we can?
 Lets start with an exercise called TRIZ.
 In a moment, we’re going to ask you a question.
 Call out your answers, and we’ll write them down on the whiteboard.”